vocdoni/docs/docs/architecture/components/entity.md

 Considerations:

-- Initial bootnodes are hardcoded into the client App to prevent the chicken and the egg problem of an App unable to find a an active gateway in the blockchain because it does not have a gateway in the first place.
 - A gateway-boot-node is a best effort starting point
 - To minimize censorship attacks organizations should should provide their own set of Gateways.

-**Usages**
+**Usage**

 `vocdoni.gateway-boot-nodes` provides a list of currently active boot-nodes.

+Aditionally, initial bootnodes are hardcoded into the client App to prevent the chicken and the egg problem of an App unable to find a an active gateway in the blockchain because it does not have a gateway in the first place.

 **Schema**

-GatewayBootNode
+gatewayBootNode
 ```json
   {
     "update": "pss://publicKey@0x0",        // Messaging URI to use for notifying updates to the bootnode